Summary

 Evaluate

-After students have written their prediction responses, consider having students read and evaluate each other's responses.
+After students have written their prediction responses, display slide 13 and have students read and evaluate each other's responses.
 Have each student swap handouts with a partner.
-Each student should read their partner’s prediction and answer the questions on the back of the Prediction Handout:
+Each student should read their partner’s prediction, flip the handout over, add their own name in the partner spot, and answer the following questions:

 Was your partner able to justify their prediction with any evidence from the introduction we read?